Paul Curreri: Throat injury

 In July 2008, Curreri suffered a throat injury, which caused him to cancel the majority of his remaining concerts for the year.
-He explains: "Basically I quit smoking, and it turns out that you can damage your vocal chords right after that pretty easily because they expand in their newfound health."
+He explains: "Basically I quit smoking, and it turns out that you can damage your vocal cords right after that pretty easily because they expand in their newfound health."

 In the interim, he produced approximately ten records, including the debut album for the English trio Don't Move!, a soundtrack for a Discovery Channel documentary on young farmers called Greenhorns, and his wife, Devon Sproule's third official album, Don't Hurry For Heaven.
 Additionally, he slowly assembled his sixth album, California, which was released 2009 in the UK, and 2010 in the US.
 He also arranged and performed an instrumental version of "We Three Kings" for Our Christmas Present (2008) to support Our Community Place programs in Harrisonburg, Virginia.

 He could often be seen riding his vintage 1976 Honda CB750 motorcycle through the Virginia countryside, a bike which he said played an "enormous role" in his life during the injury; however, when he returned to playing music regularly in 2010, he sold the bike citing fears that it was only a matter of time before he crashed.

 Curreri called the injury "a gift," saying, "I'm looking to expand my perspective.
 I'm looking to find what I didn't have time to find before.
 I'm looking to appreciate."

 In 2009 Curreri traveled to Kenya to collaborate with benga musician Joseph Kamaru and Ochieng' Nelly.
 He also did a few tours in Europe as Sproule's guitar player.
 He returned to touring in 2010 and performed with his wife at the award ceremony for the ASCAP Foundation Sammy Cahn Award for songwriting she received in June 2010 (video).